foocorp/gnu-social/README.md

 ## New this version

-This is a security fix and bug fix release since 1.1.0, released 2 July 2012.
-All 1.1.0 sites should upgrade to this version.
+This is a security fix and bug fix release since 1.1.1-alpha2.
+The current release base version, 1.1.2, began work on 2014-10-25.
+All 1.1.1 sites should upgrade to this version.

-It includes the following changes:
+So far it includes the following changes:

+- XSS security fix (thanks Simon Waters, https://www.surevine.com/ )

+Upgrades from _StatusNet_ 1.1.1 will also experience these improvements:

 - Fixes for SQL injection errors in profile lists.
 - Improved ActivityStreams JSON representation of activities and objects.